CyberSecPriya/PENETRATION-TESTING-TOOLKIT/README.md

 The toolkit is built using Python and works entirely in the terminal.
 The port scanner scans the most common 1024 ports on a given IP address or domain to find which ones are open.
 Open ports can reveal information about running services and possible entry points.
 The brute-force simulator attempts to "guess" a password from a given wordlist and shows how weak passwords can be cracked using this technique.

 The entire tool is modular.
 Each function is written in its own file (`port_scanner.py`, `brute_forcer.py`) and combined together in `main.py`.
 This project helped me gain hands-on experience in Python scripting, understanding penetration testing basics, and organizing clean, understandable code.

+# FEATURES

+The toolkit currently includes two main modules:

+1. **Port Scanner**
+   Scans common TCP ports (1–1024) on a given IP address or domain to identify open ports.

+2. **Brute Force Simulator**
+   Simulates a password brute-force attack by trying a list of potential passwords (wordlist) against a target username.